morytop/ecommerce-tests/DECISION_LOG.md

-# This file contain concept decisions for GAD automation framework
+# This file contain concept decisions for online shop automation framework

 ## Integration of code style tools in framework